bjornjohansen/wp-pre-commit-hook/README.md

 This package will install PHPCS with the WordPress Coding Standard definitions together with a git pre-commit hook script that will run PHP linting and the PHPCS whenever you do a commit to your project.

-If your project has a phpcs.ruleset.xml file available, the pre-commit hook will use it as a ruleset definition.
+If your project has a `phpcs.ruleset.xml` or `phpcs.xml.dist` file available, the pre-commit hook will use this file as a ruleset definition.
 Otherwise the “WordPress” ruleset will be used.

 ## Installation